Tascurator/tascurator-documents/docs/docs/modeling.md

 #### Constraints

-- The maximum number of Categories is 20, and there must be at least one Category per sharehouse.
+- The maximum number of Categories is 15.
+- At least one Category per ShareHouse.

 ### Category ID

-Category ID is an unique ID.
+Category ID is UUID.

 ### Name